-As well as being famous for its independent shops, Leek has a thriving weekly indoor and outdoor market on Wednesday, Friday and Saturday and a renowned Fine Food market on the third Saturday of each month.
-There is also a very popular Totally Locally market held in the town centre on the first Sunday of each month, selling a range of crafts and gifts.
-We are a Fairtrade Town and have recently been re-accredited Fairtrade Town status for the next two years.
+Known locally as the "Queen of the Moorlands", the busy market town of Leek has a population of 20,000 and is situated in the beautiful Staffordshire Moorlands.
+Leek was voted runner up in the Telegraph's 2013 best high street competition due to the great mix of independent and national shops, as well as the thriving weekly indoor and outdoor markets on Wednesday, Friday and Saturday and the monthly Fine Food market.The very popular Totally Locally market is also held in the town centre on the first Sunday of each month, selling a range of crafts and gifts.
+We are a Fairtrade Town and have recently been re-accredited Fairtrade Town status.

 For further information on Town Council activities, please contact